You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 Rash may be severe in some rare cases and cause your skin to blister or peel.
 If this happens, get emergency medical help right away.

-Talk to your health care team if it does not improve or if it is severe
+Talk to your health care team if it does not improve or if it is severe.

-Other rare, but serious side effects are possible.
+Other rare, but serious side effects are possible with this treatment.

-If you experience ANY of the following, speak to your cancer health care provider or get emergency medical help right away:
+If you have any of the following, talk to your cancer health care team or get emergency medical help right away:

 • Symptoms of an allergic reaction such as fever, flushing, itchiness, rash, swollen lips, face or tongue, wheezing, chest and throat tightness.
 These may occur shortly after the medication is taken